Unitarianism

-Unitarianism (from Latin unitas "unity, oneness", from unus "one") is a Nontrinitarian branch of Christianity.
-Unitarian Christians affirm the unitary nature of God as the singular and unique creator of the universe, believe that Jesus Christ was inspired by God in his moral teachings and that he is the savior of humankind, but he is not comparable or equal to God himself.
+Unitarianism is a nontrinitarian sect of Christianity.
+Unitarians affirm the unitary nature of God as the singular and unique creator of the universe, believe that Jesus Christ was inspired by God in his moral teachings and that he is the savior of mankind, but he is not equal to God himself.
+Accordingly, Unitarians reject the Ecumenical Councils and ecumenical creeds, and sit outside traditional, mainstream Christianity.

-Unitarianism was established in order to restore "primitive Christianity before [what Unitarians saw as] later corruptions setting in"; Likewise, Unitarian Christians generally reject the doctrine of original sin.
+Unitarianism was established in order to restore "primitive Christianity before later corruptions set in".
+Likewise, Unitarian Christians generally reject the doctrine of original sin.
 The churchmanship of Unitarianism may include liberal denominations or Unitarian Christian denominations that are more conservative, with the latter being known as biblical Unitarians.